BlankWriterB/Lagos-Air-Quality-Prediction/README.md

 Complexity of pollution: The model will not be able to consider key contributing factors such as traffic data, vehicle types, industrial policy changes, or land use changes.
-Why this matters
+<br>Why this matters
 By accurately forecasting air quality proactive measures can be taken to:
-• mitigate pollution,
+<br>• mitigate pollution,
-• support public health planning,
+<br>• support public health planning,
-• influence housing and industrial policies,
+<br>• influence housing and industrial policies,
-• improve standard of living in Lagos residents
+<br>• improve standard of living in Lagos residents
 • and improve the overall air quality.